lcdonaldson/v-tabs/README.md

 The basics come from a youtube tutorial and then I added ideas and features.
 It is currently in development and the UI and minor functionality is undergoing changes.
-However, the server side code has followed the tutorial very closely with slight additions.
+However, the server side code has followed the tutorial very closely with slight additions and subtractions from the tutorial design.